hbarclay/luxai/README.md

 ### Important Folders and Files
-conf:  This directory store all hyperparameter setting for the training.
+- conf:  This directory store all hyperparameter setting for the training.
-Imitation_learning -
-Lux AI: The game environment and the neural network block strucutres.
+- Lux AI: The game environment and the neural network block strucutres.
 In 'luxai/lux_ai/'lux_gam' you can find the observation space, reward space, and rewards that we desgined.
-Imitation_learning: Imitation learning approch that is build on Ironbar team's implementation
+- Imitation_learning: Imitation learning approch that is build on Ironbar team's implementation
-Internal_testing: public agents and our agents run_monobesat.py:  Start the training process.
+- Internal_testing: public agents and our agents
+- run_monobesat.py:  Start the training process.
 Includes the neural network archtecture.

 ### Acknowledgements